joshualee/cs262_final_project/README.md

 Testing
 --------------------
-To run any of the test files described in this section, execute the following command from the top level where $FILE_NAME is replaced by the appropriate file name.
+To run any of the test files described in this section, execute the following command from the top level where $FILE_NAME is replaced with the appropriate file name.

 	java -classpath bin edu.harvard.cs262.tests.$FILE_NAME